Folderr/Docs/Guides/Folderr/2.0.0/deployment.md

 ## Ways to Deploy Folderr

 There are several ways to deploy Folderr
-- [PM2](https://npmjs.com/package/pm2) - Our favorite.
-However it is memory intensive.
+- [PM2](https://npmjs.com/package/pm2) - Easy to use.
+For a process monitor, it's fairly memory intensive.
 - Systemd - Not very memory intensive, not very feature-full, limited to `Linux` operating systems

 If you have any others you would like us to include, hit the ***Edit this page*** link at the bottom of the page.